interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 An unconditional transfer executes automatically as soon as all debits are authorized.
 A conditional transfer holds the debited funds until it is executed by the [Submit Fulfillment][] method or it is rejected.
 See [Transfer States][] for more information.

+A ledger SHOULD reject a request to create a `proposed` transfer, unless the client is authenticated as one of the accounts in the `debits` or `credits` of the transfer, or the client is authenticated as an administrator.

 **Authorization:** The owner of an account MUST be able to prepare a conditional transfer that debits the account.
 Non-administrators MUST NOT be able to prepare a transfer that debits a different account.
 A ledger MAY disallow non-administrators from preparing unconditional transfers.

 #### Request Format